Pet Insurance Loss Ratios: Addressing the Behavioral Data Gap

 Two paths lead to a defensible estimate of the loss cost recovery opportunity.

 The first is top-down.
 The observed loss ratio gap of approximately 14 points (midpoint of range) may be split into roughly equal halves between vet cost inflation, which is structural, and the behavioral observability gap, which is addressable.
-A 7-point addressable gap against the global dog book through 2033 represents approximately $22B in recoverable loss cost system wide, before any premium growth or capital efficiency effects are layered on.
+A 7-point addressable gap against the global dog book through 2033 represents approximately $20B in recoverable loss cost system wide, before any premium growth or capital efficiency effects are layered on.

 New Business Qualification.
-The question at policy bind is whether a given risk maps to a cohort whose observable patterns are consistent with responsible stewardship, or to one carrying elevated structural risk before the policy is written.
-Engagement persistence, routine stability, and breed-environment fit are the operative inputs, functioning in many ways like the engagement signals that segment usage-based cohorts in personal auto and the location-risk classification work that has refined homeowners pricing.
+The question at policy inception is whether a given risk maps to a cohort whose observable patterns are consistent with responsible stewardship, or to one carrying elevated structural risk before the policy is written.
+Engagement persistence, routine stability, and breed-environment fit are the operative inputs, functioning in many ways like the engagement signals that segment usage-based cohorts in personal auto and the peril-fit classification work that has refined homeowners pricing.

-The analog research at this stage indicates uplift in the range of approximately 4 to 8 points.
-(Base case = 6).
+The analog research at this stage indicates uplift in the range of approximately 4 to 7 points.
+(Base case = 5.5).

 Analog research at this stage indicates uplift in the range of approximately 1 to 2 points.
 (Base case = 1.5).